Shubham-IITK/My-python-journey/README.md

 Thanks!

 Assignment 2
+    Task 1: Check if a Number is Even or Odd
+    Task 2: Sum of Integers from 1 to 50 Using a Loop

 Here, I am describing Assignment 2, what I am doing.
 The details of both tasks can be found in the code file.
 Thanks!